 The Medical Team at Cyprus IVF Hospital

-The Medical Director is Dr. Serap Kagan.
+The Medical Director is Dr. Serap Kağan.
 She is also the main gynaecologist and IVF specialist at the clinic and is well known for her friendly approach to patients and high success rates in the field.
 Dr.Kagan has been a gynecology and obstetrics specialist since 1994 and obtained her IVF Specialist Certificate at Istanbul Şişli Memorial Hospital in 2008.
 This means she has a staggering 30+ experience as an Ob/Gyn and a specialist.